Stratosphere-Studios/777-300ER/README.md

 (As of June 21, 2021):

+- Work in progress cabin.
+Majority of cockpit modeling and texturing is complete.
-- Work in progress fuselage
+- Work in progress exterior.
+Modelling nearly complete, texturing is still a WIP.
 - Work in progress animations
 - High quality GE90 FMOD Soundpack
-- Basic manipulator code for systems (which will come soon)
+- Basic manipulator code (Both FMSs, the MCP, radios, and part of the overhead.
 - Nearly complete 3D cockpit

 ## FAQ